 7 Average Session Duration Statistics For eCommerce Stores

-Understanding how your store's average session duration by industry compares to competitors can highlight opportunities for improvement.
+Understanding how your store's average session duration compares to competitors can highlight opportunities for improvement.
 When customers spend more time browsing products, reading descriptions, and exploring features, they're more likely to convert into paying customers and return for future purchases.

 1) Average session duration in eCommerce typically ranges from 1 to 3 minutes.